Noahdw/Strauss/README.md

-Strauss is the beginning of what will hopefully one day be a Digital Audio Workstation that focuses on efficient composer workflow through the integration of both notation software such as Musescore as well as traditional DAWS such as Abelton.
-This DAW does not aim to support many of the features of live recording that exist in most DAWs, but to instead create an efficient and practical workflow for composers who either compose with notation software or directly into the piano roll.
+Strauss is a Digital Audio Workstation / Notation software that attemps to create a more efficient workflow for the modern composer.
+Note input is done through the notation side while there is an entire DAW underneath it that allows for fine tuning of notes and their sounnds.

 Strauss is  "basic feature" complete and is fully capable of producing music with.